-Roof type A (slates or tiles - insulation on a level ceiling)

-Pitched roof structure of timber or metal-framed construction.
+Roof type A (slates or tiles - insulation on a level ceiling) Pitched roof structure of timber or metal framed construction.
 External weatherproof covering of slates or tiles on under slating felt with or without boards or battens.
-Insulation laid on a level ceiling with a ventilated space between the insulation and the roof structure.

-Roof type B (slates or tiles - insulation on a sloping ceiling)
+Roof type B (slates or tiles - insulation on a sloping ceiling) Pitched roof structure as A. above.
+External weatherproof covering as A.